SchoolOfCode/final-project-reelstack/README.md

   - Overview 🟢
   - Mission Statement 🟢
   - Article Link 🟢
-  - Features (slides)
+  - Features (slides) 🟢
 - Tech Stack
   - Icons 🟢
 - Development
-  - Planning
+  - Planning 🟢
+  - Design 🟢
-  - Why Tech?
+  - Why Tech? 🟢
-  - Design
 - Future
-  - Code
+  - Code 🟢
   - AI
   - A + A
   - Ratings
   - Desktop
-  - Gamma
 - Team
   - Links (Linkedin, Github)
 -->
 # Join the Reel Revolution

 <h3>Overview</h3>
 Reel Magic is a community-driven platform where users control the reviews, allowing them to discover films that suit their tastes through honest, peer-based opinions.
-By making the review process transparent and focusing on user interaction, we aim to improve the film review experience, which is often dominated by professional critics.
+By making the review process transparent and focusing on user interaction, we aim to improve the film review experience, often dominated by professional critics.

 <h3>Our mission</h3>
 Empower everyday users to take control of the film review process.
 We built a mobile-first platform, acknowledging that 91% of internet traffic is on smartphones.
-Our goal is to reduce browsing time and deliver personalized, trustworthy movie recommendations.
+We aim to reduce browsing time and deliver personalized, trustworthy movie recommendations.

 <br><br>